loverajoel/jstips/CONTRIBUTING.md

 - The tip should be readable in less than two minutes
 - Adding links to other sites or videos that give more insight is welcome
 - Capitalized title (see [here](http://grammar.yourdictionary.com/capitalization/rules-for-capitalization-in-titles.html) for how it works)
-- Don't mention "JavaScript" in the title <sup>as our tips are about it anyway</sup>
+- Don't mention "JavaScript" in the title (as our tips are about it anyway)
 - Use backticks (`) to mark code in the title

 Once your tip is ready, [issue a pull request](https://help.github.com/articles/using-pull-requests/) with this [PR template](https://github.com/loverajoel/jstips/blob/gh-pages/PULL_REQUEST_TEMPLATE.md) and your tip will be reviewed (see below).